-We are the only company that offers an ergonomic console specification document where we identify the user requirements through a task analysis study and develop a user centered specification that allows our customers the advantage of evaluating multiple products by giving the furniture vendors a spec that meets the users need.
+We are the only company that offers an ergonomic console specification document where we identify the user requirements through a task analysis study and develop a user-centered specification that allows our customers the advantage of evaluating multiple products by giving the furniture vendors a spec that meets the users' needs.
 This way our customers don’t have to customize off the shelf solutions and hope and pray that the end product will work.
-By identifying the users requirements up front you can be assured that you will end up with exactly what your operators need.
+By identifying the users' requirements up front you can be assured that you will end up with exactly what your operators need.
 This also allows you to compare apples to apples when evaluating furniture from multiple vendors.